Euclid preparation. Decomposing components of the extragalactic background light using multi-band intensity mapping cross-correlations: Theoretical model

 \subsubsection{DGL}

 DGL refers to the light that is emitted by stars and scattered by interstellar dust within a galaxy, and it dominates the contribution to the EBL at certain frequencies on large scales \citep{Brandt12}.
-It is proportional to the size and density of the dust, so its angular power spectrum is related to the emission from interstellar dust.
-At high Galactic latitudes, the power spectrum of DGL approximately follows a simple power law, as $C_{\ell}\propto \ell^{-3}$ \citep{Zemcov14}, and we will consider a model parameter $A_{\rm DGL}$ as the amplitude factor of a uniform interstellar radiation field.
-The fiducial amplitude $A_{\rm DGL}$ has been measured following \cite{Zubko04} and \cite{Draine07}, and $A_{\rm DGL}^{\,ij} = \sqrt{A_{\rm DGL}^{\,i}\,A_{\rm DGL}^{\,j}}$ for a cross-correlation of the $i$th and $j$th bands.
+Since it is proportional to the size and density of the dust, its angular power spectrum is related to the emission from interstellar dust.
+At high Galactic latitudes, the power spectrum of DGL approximately follows a simple power law, as $C_{\ell}\propto \ell^{-3}$ \citep{Zemcov14}, and we consider a model parameter $A_{\rm DGL}$ as the amplitude factor of a uniform interstellar radiation field.
+Following \cite{Sano17}, we model the DGL as the sum of a scattered light component and a dust thermal emission component and write it as $I_\lambda^{\rm{DGL}}=I_{\lambda, \rm{sca}}+I_{\lambda, \rm{em}}$, where the scattering light component $I_{\lambda, \rm{sca}}$ is created using the interstellar dust model developed by \citep{Weingartner01}, and the thermal emission component $I_{\lambda, \rm{em}}$ is described using the dust emission model of \citep{Draine07}.
+The DGL in each band using the $100\,\si{\micron}$ dust map as a spatial template, and the DGL intensity in $i$-band is assumed to scale with the $100\,\si{\micron}$ emission as $I_{\lambda_i}^{\rm DGL}(b)=R_i(b)\,I_{100}(b)$, where $R_i(b)$ is the Galactic latitude dependent conversion factor at wavelength $\lambda_i$.
+For the cross-correlation between the $i$th and $j$th bands, we model the DGL amplitude as $A_{\rm DGL}^{ij} = R_i(b)R_j(b)A_{100}(b)$, where $A_{100}(b)$ is the angular power spectrum amplitude of the $100\,\si{\micron}$ dust template.